Mostafa-Samy-Atlam/Roadmap/README.md

 - An understanding of software development methodologies like Agile or Scrum
 -	Experience with cloud computing
 -	Knowledge of Data science, data wrangling, and big data.
 ### Note: this roadmap is my point of view for courses recommendations to be a good AI Engineer.
+If one of the courses didn't fit you, you can find another one that fits you.
+The most important thing is to finish the main points of the roadmap regardless of the course you will study from.
 ## Roadmap: Basic Computer Science Skills
 1. Consider obtaining a degree in a related field, as AI engineering requires a strong educational background.
 Typically, AI engineers hold a bachelor’s degree in computer science, data science, mathematics, or a related discipline.
 While it isn’t always required, a master’s degree in these AI-related fields can prove beneficial.
 - Typically, you must learn computer science basics.
 What is bits and bytes and how RAM and CPU works.
 The fundamental of computer science.